How to make an unattended Ubuntu Server Installation ISO with cloud-init

 Note: This file could be regenerated by running

-or rebooting the computer.
+systemd-machine-id-setupor rebooting the computer.

-will be executed on the next boot only if it is clean, then it will write something to disk to prevent itself from running again.
+Moreover, cloud-init will be executed on the next boot only if it is clean, then it will write something to disk to prevent itself from running again.
 To make sure it will work as expected, we can clean it manually.

 1 | cloud-init clean |